Peruzal/xamarin-forms-guide/docs/ui-styles.md

  </Style>
 ```

 We are defining a style with a key `TransparentButtonStyle` for the Button class.

 !!! note
     When defining styles, the `TargetType` is a required property.
 You can not define a style without a `TargetType`.

-We can then use the various `Setter`'s to define the properties we need for that styles.
-We have create a button style with a transparent background with a thin gray border :
+We can then use the various `Setter`'s to define the properties we need for a style.
+The following defines a button style with a transparent background with a thin gray border :

 ```xaml
 <ContentPage.Resources>